 What mortgage can I afford?

 To find out how much you can afford to borrow, you need to understand how lenders work out the amount you qualify for.
 They run affordability checks to review your income and outgoings, and take into consideration the size of your deposit.
-Checks might be slightly different for each lender, but the aim is the same – they need to ensure you’re a reliable borrower who’ll be able to repay them.
+Checks might be slightly different for each lender, however the aim is the same – they need to ensure you’re a reliable borrower who’ll be able to repay them.

 What are the common fees when applying for a mortgage?